Take the First Step Toward Your Welding Career Now!

 How Much Does Welding School Cost?

 There are a few different routes you can take when becoming a welder.
 You can enter an apprenticeship, or enroll in either a trade school or community college.
 Each option comes at a different price point.
-Keep in mind, the following numbers are strictly an average.
-You may find a program near you with differing expenses.
+Keep in mind, the following numbers are simply an average — the exact amount you will spend on tuition depends on the school you attend.

-Just as importantly, note that these figures are BEFORE any financial aid has been applied.
-Many schools offer financial assistance, and an internet search can lead you to dozens of available scholarships.
+Also note that these figures are BEFORE any financial aid has been applied.
+Many schools, along with The American Welding Society, offer financial assistance to those who qualify.

 Trade School Cost